 Table of Contents

 Polyester in Brief

 Polyester is made by a condensation reaction that takes place between small molecules.
 Here the linkage of the molecules occurs by the formation of ester groups.
-Polyesters consists of the interaction of a dibasic acid with a dihydric alcohol:
+Polyesters consist of the interaction of a dibasic acid with dihydric alcohol:

 Wallace H. Carothers of DuPont Company carried out the investigation for developing polyester fiber.
 But this process eventually led him to develop Nylon.
 However, by the polyamide research polyester was outshone.
 Polyester fiber was not discovered until 1941.

 In that year, J. T. Dickson and J. R. Whinfield of the Calico Printers’ Association in England made a synthetic fiber from polyethylene terephthalate by condensing ethylene glycol with terephthalic acid.

 The development of the fiber was carried out after the war under the license by I.C.I.
 Ltd. in the U.K. and by du Pont in the U.S.A.
 This results in the fibers known respectively as ‘Terylene’ and ‘Dacron’.

 Now many countries made polyethylene terephthalate fibers and modified forms of this fiber are also produced.
 The generic term polyester was adopted by the U.S. Federal Trade Commission for fibers.